DavidTan0527/CTF-Writeup/_posts/Plaid2021/2021-04-19-the-watness-iii.md

 ```

 Then, throw it to a beautifier to get better indentations and line breaks.
 Some important things to note when reading this code:
-  1. The input is given by `gl_FragCoord`, which is the coordinate of the pixel that this shader is updating, and supplmented by `loopback` and other fields.
+  1. The input is given by `gl_FragCoord`, which is the coordinate of the pixel that this shader is updating, and supplemented by `loopback` and other fields.
-  2. The output is passed via `gl_FragColor`, which supposedly should correspond to the color of the current pixel.
+  2. The output is passed via `gl_FragColor`, which should correspond to the color of the current pixel.
   3. The shader starts in `main()`, unsuprisingly...

 {% include image.html url="/assets/images/the_watness_iii/code2.png" description="The main function in the fragment shader" %}